kaisenlinux/manpages-dev/category/TCP/socat.md

               Option groups: FD,SOCKET,IP6,RANGE

        UDP-LISTEN:<port>
               Waits  for  a UDP/IP packet arriving on <port> [UDP service] and `connects’ back to sender.
-The accepted IP version is 4 or the one specified with op‐ tion pf.
+The accepted IP version is 4 or the one specified with option pf.
 Please note that, due to UDP protocol properties, no real connection is established; data has to arrive from the peer first, and no end-of-file condition can be  transported.
 Note  that  opening this address usually blocks until a client connects.
               Option groups: FD,SOCKET,LISTEN,CHILD,RANGE,IP4,IP6
               Useful options: fork, bind, range, pf
               See also: UDP, UDP4-LISTEN, UDP6-LISTEN, TCP-LISTEN